MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 You can flip or rotate an image to either create a mirror image of the original, turn the image upside down, or rotate the image to the right 90 degrees at a time.

-- To flip the image horizontally (mirror image), from the **Image** menu, choose **Flip Horizontal**.
+- To flip the image horizontally (mirror image), go to menu **Image** > **Flip Horizontal**.

-- To flip the image vertically (turn upside down), from the **Image** menu, choose **Flip Vertical**.
+- To flip the image vertically (turn upside down), go to menu **Image** > **Flip Vertical**.

-- To rotate the image 90 degrees, from the **Image** menu, choose **Rotate 90 Degrees**.
+- To rotate the image 90 degrees, go to menu **Image** > **Rotate 90 Degrees**.

    > [!NOTE]
-   > You can also use the [accelerator (shortcut) keys](../windows/accelerator-keys-image-editor-for-icons.md) for these commands or access the commands from the shortcut menu (click outside the image while in the Image editor).
+   > You can also use the [accelerator (shortcut) keys](../windows/accelerator-keys-image-editor-for-icons.md) for these commands or access the commands from the shortcut menu (select outside the image while in the **Image Editor**).

 ## Resize an Image

-The behavior of the **Image** editor while resizing an image depends on whether you've [selected](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md) the entire image or just part of it.
+The behavior of the **Image Editor** while resizing an image depends on whether you've [selected](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md) the entire image or just part of it.

-When the selection includes only part of the image, the **Image** editor shrinks the selection by deleting rows or columns of pixels and filling the vacated regions with the current background color.
+When the selection includes only part of the image, the **Image Editor** shrinks the selection by deleting rows or columns of pixels and filling the vacated regions with the current background color.
 It can also stretch the selection by duplicating rows or columns of pixels.

-When the selection includes the entire image, the **Image** editor either shrinks and stretches the image, or crops and extends it.
+When the selection includes the entire image, the **Image Editor** either shrinks and stretches the image, or crops and extends it.

 There are two mechanisms for resizing an image: the sizing handles and the [Properties window](/visualstudio/ide/reference/properties-window).
 You drag the sizing handles to change the size of all or part of an image.
 Sizing handles that you can drag are solid.
 You can't drag handles that are hollow.
 Use the **Properties** window to resize the entire image only, not a selected part.

 ![Sizing handles on a bitmap](../mfc/media/vcimageeditorsizinghandles.gif "vcImageEditorSizingHandles")<br/>
-Sizing Handles
+Sizing handles

 > [!NOTE]
 > If you have the **Tile Grid** option selected in the [Grid Settings dialog box](../windows/grid-settings-dialog-box-image-editor-for-icons.md), then resizing snaps to the next tile grid line.
 If only the **Pixel Grid** option is selected (the default setting), resizing snaps to the next available pixel.